rotundasoftware/modui-base/README.md

 * [Subview](#subviews) management
 * A DOM-based [message paradigm](#messages)

+It also offers a `template` property on the view class which will be used to automatically populate view elements' HTML, if supplied.

 ### Options
 ModuiBase provides a simple declarative syntax to define the public properties, or "options", of a view, and a mechanism to update the view when its options are changed.
 The declarative syntax for options makes it easy to understand the "API" for each view class.
 Options are: